langsharpe/trigger/README.markdown

 # Trigger

-Trigger listens for changes to a directory, and executes a command when if happend.
+Trigger listens for changes to a directory, and executes a command whenever a change occurs.

 # Usage